lfoswald/reddit-discussion-field-experiment/README.md

 # Reddit Political Discussion Field Experiment

 This repository contains replication materials for the political discussion field experiment, fielded in summer 2024 (see also associated [OSF project](https://osf.io/m8g4x/)).
+The project was funded by the EU Horizon Project [SoMe4Dem](https://some4dem.eu/) by the European Commission.

+Based on data from this project, Veronika Batzdorfer and Sven Banisch developed an [interactive data exporer](https://reddit-field-explorer.streamlit.app/).

 The repository is structured as follows: